knbknb/virtualdub-mass-deshake/README.md

 and for each video, a VirtualDUb GUI will appear indicating the processing status.
 Preview windows of the input and output videos are disabled on purpose, because then the script is more robust.

-Requirements:
-  - wine 1.x
-  - Virtualdub > 1.6
-  - Deshaker Plugin installed
-  - Virtualdub.exe must be on the wine Path
-  - there needs to be a .vdscript file present with the filter settings saved away properly.